 We use base salary as a means of providing steady pay or a fixed source of compensation for our executive officers allowing them a degree of certainty in order to attract and retain them.
 Base salaries were originally established at the time the executives were hired, taking into consideration the position's duties and level of responsibility, the executives' prior experience and skills, expected contribution to our performance, our understanding of what executives at other similar companies were being paid at such time, our financial condition, and the judgment of our Compensation Committee based on their industry experience.
 We have entered into employment agreements that establish certain base salaries for our COO, CFO and CLO as part of their employment with us.
 On May 24, 2011, we amended and restated the employment agreements with our COO, CFO and CLO, but no changes were made to the base salaries provided to each of these executive officers.
 We have not entered into such an arrangement with our CEO or CIS.
-Our CEO's salary was subjectively determined by our Compensation Committee and our CIS's salary was subjectively determined by our Compensation Committee based on recommendations by our CEO.
+Our CEO's salary was subjectively determined by our Compensation Committee and our CIS's salary was adjusted in 2011 to bring him in parity with the other executive officers.

-The table below reflects the changes in base salaries of our executive officers from 2009 to 2010 and actions the Compensation Committee approved in the 2010 performance year:
+The table below reflects the changes in base salaries of our executive officers in 2011:

-2009 2010 2011 Base Voluntary Base Base Executive Officer Salary Reduction Raise Salary Raise Salary Jonathan Steinberg \$ 350,000 \$ (17,500) \$ 100,000 \$ 450,000 \$ 450,000 Bruce Lavine \$ 300,000 \$ (15,000) \$ 300,000 \$ 300,000 Amit Muni \$ 275,000 \$ (13,750) \$ 25,000 \$ 300,000 \$ 300,000 Luciano Siracusano \$ 200,000 \$ 50,000 \$ 250,000 \$ 50,000 \$ 300,000 Peter Ziemba \$ 300,000 \$ (15,000) \$ 300,000 \$ 300,000
+2010 2011

+Base Base

+Executive Officer Salary Raise Salary

+Jonathan Steinberg \$450,000 \$ 450,000

+Bruce Lavine \$ 300,000 \$ 300,000

+Amit Muni \$ 300,000 \$ 300,000

+Luciano Siracusano \$ 250,000 \$ 50,000 \$ 300,000

+Peter Ziemba \$ 300,000 - \$ 300,000